Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Results

 \subsubsection{Intra-class correlation coefficient}

-We compare cortical thickness (mm) at 16 cortical landmarks between automated gray matter segmentations obtained by the nine networks and the semi-automated segmentation method, which serves as the reference standard.
+We compare cortical thickness (mm) at 16 cortical landmarks between automated gray matter segmentations obtained by the nine networks and the user-supervised semi-automated segmentation method, which serves as the reference standard.

-Table \ref{table:ICC_all_networks} tabulates the Average fixed raters ICC scores for all the nine networks.
-We observe that the nnU-Net is the best performing segmentation model with a mean ICC of 0.72 across all the 16 cortical regions.
+Table 3 tabulates the Average fixed raters ICC scores for all the nine networks trained as described in \ref{sec:methods_segmentation_cortical}.
+We observe that nnU-Net (mean ICC=0.72) is clearly the best amongst the nine patch-based models.
+The final nnU-Net-CRUISE model which has been topologically corrected as described in Sections \ref{sec:methods_segmentation_other} and \ref{sec:methods_segmentation_topology} slightly exceeds the patch-based vanilla nnU-Net (mean ICC of 0.73) on average.
 The variants of AnatomyNet have mean ICC values of, Vanilla: 0.40 , CE: 0.47, CE+SE: 0.40 and SE: 0.34.
 We observe that the variants of AnatomyNet were the top performing models when evaluated using DSC scores at patch-level, but did not generalize to robustly segment the entire cortical mantle; and thereby failed to show good correlation of regional cortical thickness when compared with the reference standard reference cortical thickness.
 The other four models also had very low ICC values: VoxResNet: 0.45, VNet: 0.28, 3D Unet: 0.47, and Attention Unet: 0.35.

-In Figure \ref{fig:corr_manual_automated_thickness} (A), we observe strong correlation between reference standard and automated nnU-Net segmentation-based thickness measurements for the 16 cortical landmarks.
-Eight out of the 16 regions were found to have correlation coefficient (r) greater than 0.6.
-We also observe high ICC scores with 9 regions having ICC greater than 0.7.
-The Bland-Altman plots in Supplementary Figure 3 again show the strong agreement between measurements based-on manual and automated segmentations, thus confirms that automated segmentations are accurate to give desirable cortical thickness measurements.
+The Bland-Altman plots in Figure \ref{fig:Bland_Altman} shows strong agreement between reference standard and post-hoc topologically corrected automated nnU-Net segmentation-based thickness measurements for the 16 cortical landmarks.
+Furthermore Supplementary Figure 3 shows that 13 out of the 16 regions have correlation coefficient (r) greater than 0.6.
+We also observe high ICC scores with 12 regions having ICC greater than 0.7.
+These results confirm that automated segmentations are accurate to give desirable cortical thickness measurements.